Windsooon/leetcode_wilson/README.md

 # leetcode_wilson
-Wilson score interval for Leetcode problems
+We use Wilson score interval to calculate the score for all Leetcode problems, the output located in wilson_out.csv.